matt-joe-hunt/03_EC2_with_SSM/README.md

   dev = "t2.micro"
 }
 ```
-(We shouldn't put a .tfvars fiel in source control hence why the .gitignore file omits it)
+(We shouldn't put a .tfvars file in source control hence why the .gitignore file omits it)

+In your terminal run the following commands:

 ```
 export ENV=dev